ceejaay/transaction_tracker/README.md

     * GET to `/api/v0/merchants/<merchants id>/transactions`

 ### Todo
+- Refactor the code structure to break up the App file.
+For improved readability
 -  Add DELETE function to Transactions.
 - Add PATCH function to Transactions
 - Create a Company model that has a relationship with users and transactions.